-- A. Any employee of RSU 56 (hereinafter referred to as the "notifying employee") who has reason to suspect that a child has been or is likely to be abused or neglected must immediately notify the building administrator. - B. In addition to notifying the building administrator, the employee may also make a report directly to the Department of Health and Human Services (DHHS) or the District Attorney if required (see also Section III.B which provides further information about reporting to DHHS and/or the District Attorney). - C. If the notifying employee does not receive written confirmation from the building administrator/Superintendent within 24 hours of his/her notification that a report has been made to DHHS (and the District Attorney if required) as described in Section III.D, the employee shall make an immediate report directly to DHHS and, if the person suspected is not a person responsible for the child, to the District Attorney.
-In such cases, the employee shall then complete a copy of the Suspected Child Abuse and Neglect Reporting Form (JLF-E), in consultation with the building administrator or Superintendent.
+- A. Any employee of the school unit who knows or has reason to suspect that a child has been or is likely to be abused or neglected must immediately notify the principal. - B. In addition to notifying the building principal/designated agent, the employee may also make a report directly to the Department of Health and Human Services (DHHS) and the District Attorney if required as described in (see also Section III.B which provides further information about reporting to DHHS and/or the District Attorney). - C. If the reporting employee does not receive written confirmation from the building principal/designated agent or Superintendent within 24 hours of his/her notification that a report has been made to DHHS )and the District Attorney if required), as described in Section III D, the employee shall make an immediate report directly to DHHS and, if the person suspected is not a person responsible for the child, to the District Attorney.
+In such cases, the employee shall then complete a copy of the Suspected Child Abuse and Neglect Reporting Form (JLF-E) in consultation with the building principal/designated agent. - D. If the notifying employee does receive written confirmation from the building principal/designated agent or Superintendent within 24 hours or their notification as described in Section III.
+D (on the Suspected Child Abuse and Neglect Form (see JLF-E) he/she shall sign the form as acknowledgement that the report was made and return it to the building principal/designated agent.

-- D. If the notifying employee(s) does receive written confirmation from the building administrator/Superintendent within 24 hours of their notification as described in Section III.D. on the Suspected Child Abuse and Neglect Reporting Form (JLF-E), they shall sign the form as acknowledgement that the report was made and return it to the building administrator/Superintendent. - E. Any volunteer who has reason to suspect that a child has been or is likely to be abused or neglected is also expected to make a report to the building administrator, and may also make a report directly to DHHS, and the District Attorney if required (see Section III.
-B). - F. Electronic reporting of suspected child abuse or neglect through the DHHS- approved reporting portal is permitted.
+- E. Any volunteer who has reason to suspect that a child has been or is likely to be abused or neglected is also expected to make a report to the building principal/designated agent and may also make a report directly to DHHS and the District Attorney if required (Section III.B) - F. Electronic reporting of suspected child abuse or neglect through the DHHS-approved reporting portal is permitted.